sonic-net/SONiC/doc/voq/lag_hld.md

 ### 3.3 System LAG ID management

-redis-server running on supervisor module is responsible for allocation of a unique system_lag_id for for each LAG and also keeps track of allocated values.
-This is done in an  **atomic fashion** for all sonic instance.
-Boundaries of the system lag id will be loaded from platform specific init upon chassis-app-db in the supervisor node.
-This configuration will be specificed under /device/<vendor>/<sku>/chassis-sai.conf.
+redis-server running on supervisor module is responsible for providing a unique system_lag_id for each LAG and also keeping track of allocated values.
+This is done in an  **atomic fashion** for all sonic instances.
+Supervisor card sets the boundaries of the system lag ids.
+Boundaries of the system lag id will be loaded from platform specific file **platform.json** and set in CHASSIS_APP_DB.

 for example